Irina Dreyt Sizzles In A Yellow Crochet Bikini On Instagram

 “What makes you beautiful is not just your body but your soul,” a fourth admirer wrote.

-Apart from her regular fans and followers, many of her fellow models also liked and commented on the picture, including Nata Lee, Daniel Mirkin, and Sveta Bilyalova.
+Apart from her regular fans, many of her fellow models also liked and commented on the picture, including Nata Lee, Daniel Mirkin, and Sveta Bilyalova.

 Irina treats her 1 million followers to her hot pictures from time to time.
 As The Inquisitr previously noted, not too long ago, she shared a pic on her timeline in which she could be seen rocking a stylish black bikini that perfectly showcased her abs.